SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 Duolingo has good motivation through game-like loops, but it's core focus is language learning.
 It hasn't been adapted for math tutoring—lacking knowledge graphs and verification step-checking.

 Perplexity is good at citing sources, but it's not a true tutor: it doesn't have a student model or provide “next steps” guidance.

+## 📚 Literature Review

+Qiran Hu
+-
+-

+Tony Yu:
+-
+-

+Ryan Pearlman: 2 Research papers and reflections,
+- Completed 2 research papers and reflections, problem & importance and initial risks & mitigation sections of proposal.
+- Will work on design and workflow of app in coming checkpoints.

+Rosie Xu:
+-
+-

 ## 🚀 Initial Concept and Value Proposition